 Several groups gather at local coffee shops to visit and enjoy each other’s company over coffee.

-Several groups meet in homes to enjoy dinners prepared by members and to enjoy one another’s company.
+Groups meet in homes to share dinners prepared by members and enjoy one another’s company.
 Spouses are welcome.

 Bunco is fun and easy to learn.

-Group members meet weekly to share techniques and material, chat, and knit/crochet.
+Knitting & Crocheting GroupsMembers meet to share techniques and material, chat, and knit/crochet.

 Groups go to local theaters to see movies, then discuss them afterwards at happy hour.

-All levels are welcome to work on own projects for 3 – 4 hours.
+All levels are welcome to work on own projects for 3 to 4 hours.